NowhereLog

 Local Decoding

 Walsh-Hadamard code is also a locallly decodable code, i.e., we can recover a single bit of a corrupted codeword while making constant number of queries.
 Suppose ff is (1δ)(1-\delta)-close to a linear function gg (a Walsh-Hadamard codeword), and we want to decode g(x)g(x), but f(x)f(x) is corrupted.
-Then we can pick a random $r \in {0,1}^n, and since
+Then we can pick a random r{0,1}nr \in \{0,1\}^n, and since

 g(x)=g(x+r)g(r)g(x) = g(x+r) - g(r)

-we can decode g(x)g(x) by querying f(x+r)f(x+r) f(r)f(r) if these two locations are not corrupted.
+we can decode g(x)g(x) by querying f(x+r)f(x+r) and f(r)f(r) if these two locations are not corrupted.
 If the codeword is corrupted at every location with the same probability, then this procedure actually makes things worse.
-However, in our PCP system in the later sections, we will only look for specific locations of the codeword.
-The local decoding procedure guards against a malicious prover who will concentrate the corruptions on the certain locations we are looking at.
+However, in our PCP system in the later sections, we only want to check for specific locations of the codeword.
+In this case, the local decoding procedure guards against a malicious prover who will concentrate the corruptions on the certain locations we are looking at.

 An Exponential-size PCP for QUADEQ